Enterprise-CMCS/macpro-base-template/docs/index.md

 permalink: /
 ---

-# macpro-base-template
+# {{site.title}}
 {: .fs-9 }

-The macpro-base-template project is a project that can serve as a baseline to get up and running faster.
+{{ site.description }}
 {: .fs-6 .fw-300 }

-[Join us on Slack](https://cmsgov.slack.com/archives/C0403M0D007){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/Enterprise-CMCS/macpro-base-template){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub]({{ site.repo.url }}){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 ## Welcome!

-Thanks, and we're glad you're here!
+{{ site.repo.name }} is a serverless monorepo template.
+The actual application is 'hello world', but the repository support and configuration is full featured.
+This is by design, to allow for simpler project creation from the template.
+Full CI/CD support with GitHub Actions, automated security scanning, documentation with GH Pages, infrastructure and application deployment workflows, etc. is all included.
+There are a few services that apply to almost any project in Amazon, and those are included.

 ---

 ## About the project

-The macpro-base-template project is a work of the MACPRO Platform Team for the [Centers for Medicare & Medicaid Services (CMS)](https://www.cms.gov/).
+The {{ site.repo.name }} is a work of the [Centers for Medicare & Medicaid Services (CMS)](https://www.cms.gov/).

-#### Thank you to the contributors of macpro-base-template!
+#### Thank you to the contributors of {{ site.repo.name }}!

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}